-Graphing equalities versus inequalities
+Graphing linear equalities and inequalities

 When you first figured out how to graph a line on the coordinate plane, you learned to pick domain values (x) and plug them into the equation to solve for the range (y).
 Then you went through the process multiple times, expressed each pair as a coordinate point, and connected the dots to make a line.
-Some mathematicians call this the ol' plug and chug method.
+Some mathematicians call this the ol' plug-and-chug method.

 After a while of that tedious work, somebody said to you, "Hold on!
-There's a shortcut."
-That shortcut is called slope-intercept form - y = mx + b.
+You can use a shortcut."
+That shortcut is called slope-intercept form, and it's expressed as y = mx + b.
 The variable m stands for the slope of the line (see the next section), and b stands for the y-intercept (or where the line crosses the y-axis).
 You can change equations that aren't written in slope-intercept form by solving for y.
 For example, graphing 2x - 3y = 12 requires you to subtract 2x from both sides first to get -3y = -2x + 12.
-Then you divide every term by -3 to get $y = \frac{2x}{3} - 4$ .
+Then you divide every term by -3 to get

+$$y = \frac{2x}{3} - 4$$

 This graph starts at -4 on the y-axis; to find the next point, you move up two and right three (using the slope).
-Slope is always a fraction because it's rise over run - in this case $\frac{3}{2}$ .
+Slope is often expressed as a fraction because it's rise over run - in this case 2/3.